gkamat/opensearch-benchmark-workloads/big5/README.md

 ### Considerations when Using the 1 TB Data Corpus

-*Caveat*: This corpus is being made available as a feature that is currently being alpha tested.
+*Caveat*: This corpus is being made available as a feature that is currently in beta test.
 Some points to note when carrying out performance runs using this corpus:

   * Due to CloudFront download size limits, the uncompressed size of the 1 TB corpus is actually 0.95 TB (~0.9 TiB).
 This [issue has been noted](https://github.com/opensearch-project/opensearch-benchmark/issues/543) and will be resolved in due course.
+  * Use an external data store to record metrics.
+Using the in-memory store will likely result in the system running out of memory and becoming unresponsive, resulting in inaccurate performance numbers.
   * Use a load generation host with sufficient disk space to hold the corpus.
   * Ensure the target cluster has adequate storage and at least 3 data nodes.
   * Specify an appropriate shard count and number of replicas so that shards are evenly distributed and appropriately sized.